Gaussian graphical models reveal inter-modal and inter-regional conditional dependencies of brain alterations in Alzheimer's disease: Material and Methods

 \subsection{Graph-theoretical analyses}

-To assess group differences of the estimated graph structure we calculated the three graph-theoretical measures clustering coefficient, characteristic path length, and their ratio small-world coefficient that were commonly reported in the literature.
+To assess group differences of the estimated graph structure we calculated the three graph-theoretical measures that are most commonly reported in the literature; clustering coefficient, characteristic path length, and their ratio, the small-world coefficient.
 The path length quantifies the distance of connections between two nodes along the shortest path.
 The weighted characteristic path length is the average minimum distance between a node $i \in N$ and all other nodes, $L_i=\sum_{j\in N,j\neq i}d_{ij}/(n-1)$, where $d_{ij}=\sum_{a_{uv}\in g_{i \leftrightarrow j}}\omega_{uv}$ is the shortest weighted path length between $i$ and $j$, $g_{i \leftrightarrow j}$ defines the shortest path, and $\omega_{uv}$ defines the distance between two nodes.
-Here, the distance matrix was defined as $\Omega=1-abs(\Theta)$, that is one minus the absolute pair-wise partial correlation \cite{Rubinov.2010}.
+Here, the distance matrix was defined as $\Omega=1-abs(\Theta)$, that is one minus the absolute pair-wise partial correlation as derived from the GGMs or the absolute Pearson coefficient, respectively \cite{Rubinov.2010}.
 The weighted clustering coefficient indicates the inter-connectedness of neighboring nodes $C_i=2t_i/(k_i(k_i-1))$, where $t_i=0.5\sum_{j,h\in N}(\omega_{ij}\omega_{ih}\omega_{jh})^{1/3}$ is the geometric mean of triangles around node $i$, and where $k_i=\sum_{j\in N}a_{ij}$ is the number of nodes connected to node $i$ \cite{Onnela.2005,Rubinov.2010}. $k_i$ is often referred to as the \textit{degree} of the node $i$, and the link status $a_{ij}=1$ if node $i$ is connected to another node $j$, or $a_{ij}=0$ otherwise.
 The small-world coefficient is defined as the ratio of the clustering coefficient $C$ and characteristic path length $L$ in comparison to a random network, $S=(C/C_{rand})/(L/L_{rand})$, with $S\gg1$ in small-world networks \cite{Rubinov.2010}.
 To simplify calculations, we omitted defining a random network to estimate $C_{rand}$ and $L_{rand}$, and directly took the ratio $S_i=C_i/L_i$ for group comparisons.
-Graph metrics were compared between diagnostic groups using pairwise t-test, controlled for the false discovery rate using the Benjamini and Hochberg \cite{Benjamini.1995} procedure.
+Notably, we later report the distribution of graph measures for single regions, as the dependency measures were derive from the whole group of subjects.
+Graph metrics were compared between diagnostic groups using analysis of variance (ANOVA) and Tukey's honest significant difference tests.